rmblake/check_mk-slack/README.md

 3) Create a user for slack in WATO, use flexible custom notifications and select 'CMK-Slack Websocket integration' as the notifier.

+Select option "Call with the following parameters" and set your channel without "#".
+If you leave the parameter box in blank the channel takes "#monitoring" value.
 4) Wait for something to send an alert or generate a test alert.